We just moved into our residential facility. What paperwork and procedures do we need to do?

 What does "jointly and severally" mean?

-All adult residents (age 18 years and older) must sign the License.
-They are all financially responsible for rent, late fees, miscellaneous charges, cleaning, and damages.
-They are all responsible for ensuring compliance with the terms and conditions of the License.
-Legal collection action, when necessary, can be taken against the group or any individual within the group.
+That all occupants over 18 years of age are responsible for any monies owed to the Graduate and Family Housing office.
+Therefore, all adult residents (age 18 years and older) must sign the License.
+Each occupant is equally responsible for rent, late fees, miscellaneous charges, cleaning, and damages.
+All are responsible for ensuring compliance with the terms and conditions of the License.
+Legal collection action, may be taken against the group or any individual within the group for outstanding balances.

 I am going to have a roommate.
 What do we need to do?

-Upon request, we will provide your roommate with a single bed, desk, and desk lamp.
-There will be a one-time $25.00 fee to change the furniture set-up in your residential facility.
+a separate License Agreements as well.
+Both will be required to pay a $150.00 security deposit.
+The security deposit is required per person NOT per residential unit.
+We will provide both of you with a door key.
+If the roommate moves in after you, upon request, we will provide your roommate with a single bed, desk, and desk lamp.
+There will be a one-time $25.00 fee to change the furniture set-up in your residential unit.

 I want a different residential unit in Graduate and Family Housing.
 What should I do?

 You must come to the Graduate and Family Housing office to complete your "Transfer Request".
 You will be placed on our transfer waiting list.
 NOTE: We do not process transfer requests during peak reservation periods.
 We reserve the right to refuse a transfer request for reasons including, but not limited to: 7-Day Notice to Vacates in file, Warning Notices in file, noise complaints, License violations, and other reasons as determined by the Housing Manager.
-A $100.00 transfer fee must be paid when you move into the new residential unit.
+A $100.00 transfer fee must be paid when you transfer to a new residential unit.

 Anytime you move from one residential unit to another within Graduate and Family Housing, it is considered a transfer, and the transfer fee must be paid.
 Anyone that has moved out of Graduate and Family Housing and RETURNS within three months or less must pay the transfer fee.